SergeMaikere/space-shooter/README.md

 This is my first ever game in Python.
 It was made following the tuotiral of [Cear Code](https://www.youtube.com/@ClearCode).

-Link of the video right here :arrow_right: *<https://www.youtube.com/watch?v=8OMghdHP-zs>* The goal was to familiarized myself with python being mostly a javascript and typescript developer.
+Link of the video right here :arrow_right: *<https://www.youtube.com/watch?v=8OMghdHP-zs>*
+The goal was to familiarized myself with python coming, mostly, from a javascript and typescript background.

 It is a basic space shooter where the player controls a spaceship with arrow keys and shoots meteors.